 Harriet McKay is in her final year of a Bachelor of Contemporary Art at the University of South Australia in Adelaide, Australia.
-McKay works with both manufactured materials and perceived natural materials to create paintings, textile works, sculptures, and installation work.
-Born in Brisbane, Australia, McKay’s interest in the beauty of objects, forms, materials and colour developed at an early age through watching her mother’s veracious habit of collecting antique goods and everyday items which she travelled across the world to acquire and place in her carefully curated house.
+McKay works with manufactured materials to create playful and imaginative objects.
+Born in Brisbane, Australia, McKay’s interest in the beauty of objects and materials developed at an early age through watching her mother collect mundane and extraordinary found objects from around the world and outside of her doorstep for their form and colour - rearranging and reordering them until they structured the spaces within her home.
 Since then, McKay has painted murals across the world, including several in her home town Adelaide, Brighton, UK, Tennessee, USA and in Rota, Spain as a part of a residency she finished at the beginning of 2018 at Pinea Linea De Costa.